qa-tech-training/go-labs/LabInstructions/Lab02.md

 In the original terminal, stop the app with ctrl+c

 ### Add a Basic Unit Test
 We will now add a basic unit test for our app.
-For this, we will need to use an external library to _mock_ the response from the app.
-Run the following:
+For this, we will need to use another external library, gock, to _mock_ the response from the app:
 ```bash
 go get -u github.com/h2non/gock
 ```